-Welcome to February!
 We've entered the Noongyar season of Bunuru - 'second summer'; the hottest part of the year with little or no rain, and hot easterly winds - and a cooling sea breeze (if we're lucky!).
-It was the time of year the traditional people lived near the water, and fish/aquatic foods made up a lot of their diet.
-It's also the time of the Marri flowers; and for those of us living around the hills, it's certainly a spectacular season for blossom this year.
-Farmers say that indicates a wet winter is on its way... we'll see!
+It was the time of year the traditional people lived near the water, and fish/aquatic foods (marron, gilgies, tortoise, crabs) made up a lot of their diet.
+It's also the time of the Marri flowers; those and other blossoms were used to make sweet drinks by soaking them to remove nectar.

 For gardeners, it's a season of 'hanging in there!' - keeping gardens alive, and planning for Autumn, which officially is only a month away.
 We know weather can be hot right up into April, but day length is shortening, nights are generally cooler, and there'll be a change in the air before much longer.
-Speaking of April, this year's Perth Garden & Outdoor Living Festival is on again 30th April - 3rd May.
-A little later this year, and outside of school holidays.
-The Festival has been getting bigger & better every year, so put the date/s in your calendar and come along.
-Green Life will be there so come and say 'Hi!'.
+With hot days still here, keep up water for wildlife in your garden - birdbaths and dishes on the ground for lizards, etc. will be welcomed.
+Keep a few rocks or sticks in the water bowls so that insects and small creatures that fall in can find their way out without drowning.